mx-psi/tfg/text/Mathematics/03-probabilistic.md

 Furthermore, by the definition of $\mathsf{BPP}$, the probability bound is achieved.
 :::

-This model and the *probabilistic Turing Machine* model, that includes a tape with uniform random bits (see @AroraComputationalComplexityModern2009) are equivalent in power to the probabilistic circuit model presented in the previous section.
+This model and the *probabilistic Turing Machine* model, that includes a tape with uniform random bits are equivalent in power to the probabilistic circuit model presented in the previous section (@AroraComputationalComplexityModern2009).
 It justifies the informal description of probabilistic circuit families by randomized algorithms.

 ### A $\mathsf{BPP}$ language